ÁKK sells three-month T-bills as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 15.0 billion of discount three-month T-bills at auction on Tuesday, in line with its original offer, state news wire MTI reported.
+The Government Debt Management Agency (ÁKK) sold HUF 15.0 billion of discount three-month T-bills at auction on Tuesday, in line with the original offer, Hungarian news wire MTI reported.

-The average yield was 0.00%, 4 basis points under the secondary market benchmark, but 1 bp over the yield at the previous auction of the bills one week earlier.
+The average yield was -0.03%, 7 basis points under the secondary market benchmark and 3 bps lower than the yield at the previous auction of the bills one week earlier.

 scroll for moreall times CET